Nevermore520/NeuronTools/Wasserstein/geom_bottleneck/README.md

 # Usage:

-To use a standalone command-line utility bottleneck_dist:
+To use a standalone command-line utility bottleneck_dist from Linux system:

 `bottleneck_dist path_to_persistence_diagrams_folder path_to_output_distance_matrix_file`